 Andrew Brown is a 2012 initiate of the Grand Valley State University Circle of Omicron Delta Kappa.
-During his time there, he was able to serve as circle [resident for two years after taking a fifth-year before graduating.
-Andrew previously served ODK as a member of the first Student Advisory Board and a member of the national Membership Committee.
-Currently, he is a Student Member-at-Large on the Society Board of Directors, a member of the National Advisory Council, and a member of the Student Advisory Board.
+During his time there, he was able to serve as circle president for two years after taking a fifth-year before graduating.
+Andrew previously served ODK as a member of the first Student Advisory Board, the Membership Committee, and the Society Board of Directors as a student member-at-large.
+He is currently the National Student Vice President and Chair of the Student Advisory Board.

 Andrew earned his Bachelor of Science degree from Grand Valley State University in 2014 with a double major in psychology and philosophy.
 As an undergraduate, he worked as a peer educator, leading outreach programs and conducting surveys to raise awareness of mental health issues on campus and promote the University Counseling Center.
 He also worked as a lead writing consultant in the Writing Center, collaborating with students to improve their skills as writers, while also mentoring other consultants and leading professional development workshops.
 He also completed a one-year internship as a leadership and service intern, where he worked with Office of Student Life staff to plan, provide, and improve leadership and community service programs.
 Additionally, Andrew presented more than 15 conference sessions, professional development workshops, and outreach programs at local, state, regional, and national conferences.